evanstern/cursor-project-template/README.md

 ## Core Concepts

 ### Modular Rules

-Keep rules focused and context-appropriate by organizing them in `.cursor/rules/`:
-- Each rule can target specific file types or contexts
-- Rules can be automatically applied or manually invoked
-- See `.cursor/rules/README.md` for patterns
+Rules organized in `.cursor/rules/` for focused, context-appropriate guidance.
+→ See `@.cursor/rules/README.md` and `@.cursor/rules/SCHEMA.md`

 ### LLM-Optimized Documentation

-Documentation is structured for easy discovery with `@` references:
+Documentation structured for AI discovery with `@` references and focused files.
-- `@docs/CURSOR.md` - Guide for using Cursor effectively
-- `@docs/workflows/` - Common workflow patterns
-- `@docs/agents/` - Specialized agent specifications
+→ See `@docs/cursor/index.md` for Cursor guide
+→ See `@docs/README.md` for documentation index

 ### Agentic Development

-This template supports AI-driven development:
-- Clear context boundaries
+AI-driven development with clear context boundaries and discoverable resources.
-- Focused, discoverable documentation
-- Patterns over rigid prescriptions
-- Iterative, collaborative approach
+→ See `@QUICK_START.md` for AI agent orientation
+→ See `@docs/cursor/best-practices.md` for effective collaboration

 ## What's NOT Included